 Children haven't been forgotten, either, with activities like face-painting, games, and the making of bracelets, chokers and dream catchers (circular hoops, with a spider web-like mesh of string, designed to catch good thoughts and dreams and allow bad ones to fall through).

 Kids, as well as adults, can also enjoy drumming and dancing at the Grand Parade on Indigenous People's Day in downtown OKC at the Myriad Gardens.
-The event is held in conjuction with the FallFest Powwow.
+The event is held in conjunction with the FallFest Powwow.

 Such activities are designed to give visitors a tangible expression of American Indian culture.
 While you can certainly enjoy Red Earth as a spectator, the only way to derive full benefit from it, is to participate in the activities and talk to the people.